 It is vital as a teacher before walking into a class to acknowledge that learners are what determines both the choice of content and method of instruction.
 The content should be tailored to fit the level of the learner and the method used should improve their ability to conceptualize information.
 Giving the example of my learners who are mature people, I use both lecturing and discussion methods to allow them to express their ideas.
 But for your case, you need to use more activity[-based] methods to gain their concentration.
 Having said that, you need to check the type of the content comparing it with the level of the learners so that you can choose appropriate activities that will be used to teach.
 I have seen activity-oriented methods helping even my [adult] learners.
 Secondly, is the flexibility of the method.
 This is the ability to shift from one method to another within the time of instruction without losing the concentration of learners.
 For example, I can start with a relevant activity of my lesson that will inform the content notes that I will make with the students in the class.
 Finally, the method should be reliable in the sense that it will be effective to deliver certain content to given types of learners in a particular context.
 For example, when teaching about measurements, you need to use demonstrations and activities that will aid conceptualization.
 I conclude, teachers must be motivated with both the learners and the content we teach.
 Our major work is to adopt a method that will favour our students in understanding the content the best way possible.

+While conducting this workshop and working with teachers, I observed that the teachers were very engaged, and enthusiastic to apply the new knowledge they received from the workshop.
 Embodying the ideas of creating community, they were also willing to share the knowledge with the other teachers who did not make the workshops.
 What amazed me was the cooperation and teamwork that was happening among the teachers, and I encouraged them to continue the cooperation.
-They have started to work with the administration Hareed to create materials support and resources required for teaching, which was not happening before the workshop, and it may be evidence that the workshop helped motivate them to apply these collaboration and planning skills.
+They have started to work with the Hareed administration to create support materials and resources required for teaching, which was not happening before the workshop, and it may be evidence that the workshop helped motivate them to apply these collaboration and planning skills.

 Generally, through the facilitation of this workshop, I learned a lot about myself as an educator and leader by gaining experience.
-Now I feel confident, at this point, that I am capable of successfully facilitating workshop on education if given the opportunity.
+Now I feel confident, at this point, that I am capable of successfully facilitating any workshop on education if given the opportunity.
 Additionally, I have acquired many useful skills from the teachers: knowledge which came directly from the workshop seminars and interactive sessions, as well as from the guest speaker who impacted the teachers with his teaching experiences and professional models.
 Overall, my experience was positive, and this facilitation has helped me gain confidence.
-It was challenging at the beginning, but in the end, I was able to organize the learning community, deliver my workshop content and create contexts for inquiry, workshop activities. and dialogue.
+It was challenging at the beginning, but in the end, I was able to organize the learning community, deliver my workshop content and create contexts for inquiry, workshop activities, and dialogue.
 The school Headteacher also played an important part in the organization of the teachers and provided a suitable venue for me to conduct my work.

 3.4.
-CHALLENGES
+Challenges